rfinn/filter_transformations/README.md

 # Spectral Libraries

 [MILES Library](https://research.iac.es/proyecto/miles/pages/stellar-libraries/miles-library.php) of 1000 stars.
-Spectra were taken with the 2.5m INT with  2.5A resolution (Sánchez-Blázquez et al. 2006, Falcón-Barroso et al. 2011)
+Spectra were taken with the 2.5m INT with  2.5A resolution (Sánchez-Blázquez et al. 2006, Falcón-Barroso et al. 2011) These did not extend redward enough.

+We are using MaStar spectral of normal stars from Manga instead.